Lawn Care Guide

 Got grubs in your garden?
 Early detection is critical in preventing the grub population from exploding and ruining your lawn.
 Thankfully, many indicators can help you spot lawn grubs early on:

--Brown or grey patches of grass.
+- Brown or grey patches of grass.

--Birds on your lawn.
+- Birds on your lawn.
 Birds feeding on the grubs can damage your grass too.

--White egg sacs on grass blades, leaves, outdoor furniture and other surfaces.
+- White egg sacs on grass blades, leaves, outdoor furniture and other surfaces.

--Wasps in your yard.
+- Wasps in your yard.
 Wasps use grubs as hosts for their eggs.

--Short grass patches throughout the lawn.
+- Short grass patches throughout the lawn.

-How Do Lawn Grubs Damage Your Lawn?
+How Do Lawn Grubs

 A lawn grub infestation can kill your entire lawn, especially if you don’t catch it early.
 During the larval stage, lawn grubs eat your grass's roots, leaves stems and other plants.
 Depending on the size of the infestation, this can eradicate the entire root system of your lawn or leave you with dead, dry patches.